-Manuel Antonio is around a 3 hour drive from the capital, San Jose.
-It’s also 3.5 hours from the Osa Peninsular and 4 hours from Arenal.
-As mentioned in my other blog posts, we did the route San Jose – Poas Volcano and Tortoguero – Arenal – Monteverde – Manuel Antonio and The Osa Peninsular.
+Manuel Antonio is around a 3 hour drive from the capital of Costa Rica, San Jose.
+It’s also 3.5 hours from the Osa Peninsula and 4 hours from Arenal.
+We visited Manuel Antonio as part of a round trip that also took in Arenal, Monteverde, Poas Volcano and The Osa Peninsula.
 This was a lot of driving, but worthwhile to see a lot of the main sites.
-We spent one night at Manuel Antonio, and would perhaps have enjoyed 2 nights to fully explore.
+We spent one night at Manuel Antonio, but would have enjoyed 2 nights to fully explore.

-There are lots of places to stay in the area from which you can explore the park.
-This Park is secondary rain forest and when we visited in May was very dry, with only a little water in streams.
-Even the mango swamp was dry and our guide spoke about climate change and how it is negatively affecting the forests of Costa Rica, which was sad to hear.
+The Park is secondary rainforest and when we visited in May was very dry, with only a little water in streams.
+Even the mango swamp was dry and our guide spoke about climate change and how it is negatively affecting the forests of Costa Rica, which was really sad to hear.
+Costa Rica is doing an incredible job of maintaining its rainforest and establishing eco-tourism, but it is still hugely impacted by climate change.

 You can also choose to walk any of the well marked walking paths independently.
 El Manglar Trail (Mangrove Trail) works its way through the forests along board walks which are great for all walking abilities, in to the Mangroves.
 If you’re lucky you may also see a crocodile, and ultimately the trail leads to a beautiful beach (Espadilla Sur).